 How I built it

 I wrote Time Flex in Xcode using the language Swift 3.
-I relied on heavily on Firebase to store images and other data types such as users accounts, groups joined/ created, and differentiation between owners and joiners.
+I relied heavily on Firebase to store images and other data types such as users accounts, groups joined/ created, and differentiation between owners and joiners.
 I used GitHub to save the current version of my app just in case there is something wrong later on.
 I also used external APIs such as Kingfisher, SCLAlertView, Eureka, and DateTimePicker for their easy use and UX design.

 Challenges I ran into

 Some challenges that I ran into include the introduction of an asynchronous database(Firebase) and the introduction to my first object-oriented language in which I had to create a big project like Time Flex.
-I also had some challenges involving implementing "time" into my app.
+I also had some challenges involving implementing "time" in my app.
 Originally I developed an algorithm that would create a list of times based on the start time, end time, and the interval per minute, however since I was crunched on time and the algorithm had lots of bugs, I decided to use Apple's TimeInterval library which I thankfully discovered.

 Accomplishments that I'm proud of